Summary of Significant Accounting Policies

-The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents for purposes of the statement of cash flows.
+The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents for purposes of the consolidated financial statements.

-The Company’s accounts receivable—oil and gas primarily are from companies in the oil and gas industry.
-The majority of its receivables are from three purchasers of the Company’s oil and gas and receivables from joint interest owners on properties the Company operates.
+The Company sells oil and natural gas to various purchasers and participates in drilling, completion and operation of oil and natural gas wells with joint interest owners on properties the Company operates.
+The related receivables are classified as accounts receivable—oil and natural gas sales and accounts receivable—joint interest and other, respectively.
 Credit is extended based on evaluation of a customer’s payment history and, generally, collateral is not required.
 Accounts receivable are due within 30 days and are stated at amounts due from customers, net of an allowance for doubtful accounts when the Company believes collection is doubtful.
 Accounts outstanding longer than the contractual payment terms are considered past due.
 The Company determines its allowance by considering a number of factors, including the length of time accounts receivable are past due, the Company’s previous loss history, the customer’s current ability to pay its obligation to the Company, amounts which may be obtained by an offset against production proceeds due the customer and the condition of the general economy and the industry as a whole.
-The Company writes off specific accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.
-No allowance was deemed necessary at December 31, 2016 and December 31, 2015.
+No material allowance was deemed necessary at December 31, 2020 and December 31, 2019.

 Oil and Gas Properties

-The Company accounts for its abandonment and restoration liabilities under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 410, “Asset Retirement and Environmental Obligations” (“FASB ASC 410”), which requires the Company to record a liability equal to the fair value of the estimated cost to retire an asset.
+The Company accounts for its abandonment and restoration liabilities by recording a liability equal to the fair value of the estimated cost to retire an asset.
 The asset retirement liability is recorded in the period in which the obligation meets the definition of a liability, which is generally when the asset is placed into service.
 When the liability is initially recorded, the Company increases the carrying amount of oil and natural gas properties by an amount equal to the original liability.
 The liability is accreted to its present value each period, and the capitalized cost is included in capitalized costs and depreciated consistent with depletion of reserves.
 Upon settlement of the liability or the sale of the well, the liability is reversed.
 These liability amounts may change because of changes in asset lives, estimated costs of abandonment or legal or statutory remediation requirements.